RajaSrinivasan/grepo/README.md

-# grepo
+# grepo - Repository Group support

-Repository Group support
+This tool is similar to the repo tool provided by google for Android developers.